10 Questions with ... Eric "Hollywood" Davis

 BRIEF CAREER SYNOPSIS:

-A 30-plus-year broadcasting vet that began at WLTH-A/Gary, IN.
-Then to WTLC, programmed WPZZ; MD and afternoons WOWI; continuing to WIZF, WZPL, WQMG, V-103 (Baltimore); and WCFB/Orlando.
+A 30-plus-year broadcasting vet that began at WLTH-A in Gary, In.
+Then to WTLC, programmed WPZZ.
+MD and afternoons WOWI.
+Continuing to WIZF, WZPL, WQMG, V-103 (Baltimore), and WCFB in Orlando.
 I'm also the owner/CEO of Eric Davis Voiceovers.
 I've had the pleasure of working with, sharing and even disagreeing with the most electrifying individuals on the planet ... because if you're in broadcasting you know, we're really a fun people to be with!!

 2) I know you are still doing your production business, how did it start and what sorts of things are you doing?

-Ha Ha.
-Well first, I think it's work "with" than "for" and here's the reason.
-With the seasoned pros in our facility, our feedback is taken with great consideration and when your opinions are valued like Mike values ours, our respect level and desire to deliver for him goes through the roof.
+Well first, I think it's work "with" instead of "for," and here's the reason: With the seasoned pros in our facility, our feedback is taken with great consideration and when your opinions are valued like Mike values ours, our respect level and desire to deliver for him goes through the roof.
 Mike is really a great guy.
 Our conversations are not always about the industry.
 The open-door policy and camaraderie that he instills with all the family members, I believe transcends over the airwaves.
 He's really going to make me step up my golf game.